AbdulrhmanM0hamed/clinic_app/eyadtk_privacy_policy.md

 We take reasonable measures to help protect the information stored and managed through the app.

+The app uses Supabase backend services, and Supabase provides security controls for hosted database and backend infrastructure, including encryption in transit and at rest.

 However, no method of electronic storage or transmission is completely secure.
-Users should keep their devices protected and ensure that only authorized people can access the app and stored clinic data.
+Users should keep their devices and account credentials protected and ensure that only authorized people can access the app and stored clinic data.

 ## 8. Children’s Privacy